-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 NPR's Philip Reeves reports from Islamabad.

-It was a day Loya Wadji Hameti(ph) won't forget.
+PHILIP REEVES: It was a day Loya Wadji Hameti(ph) won't forget.

-Ms. LOYA WADJI HAMETI (Resident, Pakistan): I burst into tears and I just couldn't stop crying.
+SIMON: I burst into tears and I just couldn't stop crying.

 REEVES: Hameti played a leading role in a nationwide campaign to get the Chief Justice Iftikhar Chaudhry restored.

-Ms. HAMETI: And people are, like, here are you happy or are you sad?
+SIMON: And people are, like, here are you happy or are you sad?
 Why are you crying so much?
 I said, I just can't control myself.
 It was a very emotional moment, and I'm just grateful whatever happened happened.

 U: What an extraordinary scene here at Pakistan's Supreme Court.
 The verdict has just come through.

 REEVES: It was the 20th of July.
 Pakistan's political analysts went into overdrive.
-At last, they say, Pakistan has an independent judiciary that won't be intimidated by the government and the army.
+At last, they said, Pakistan has an independent judiciary that won't be intimidated by the government and the army.
 It was hard to know at the time if they were right.
 It seems they were, at least for now.

-Mr. AYAZ AMIR(ph) (Commentator, Pakistan): This is a new kind of Pakistan.
+SIMON: This is a new kind of Pakistan.

 REEVES: That's Ayaz Amir, a leading commentator.
 He says life in the new Pakistan isn't easy for Musharraf and his fellow generals.

-Mr. AMIR: What they're worried about really is the Supreme Court.
+SIMON: What they're worried about really is the Supreme Court.
 What will the Supreme Court do?
 Their worry has not been about Nawaz Sharif.
 The real worry really is on that building on Constitution Avenue called the Supreme Court.

-It's freed on bail one of Musharraf's most vocal political opponents, Javed Hashmi.
+REEVES: It's freed on bail one of Musharraf's most vocal political opponents, Javed Hashmi.
 And crucially it's ruled that former Prime Minister Nawaz Sharif has a right to come home.

-Mr. IQBAL ZAFASHAKRA (Senior Official, Pakistan Muslim League): He has actually respected that agreement, in fact, eight years now.
+SIMON: He has actually respected that agreement, in fact, eight years now.
 But now, it is a national duty for him to respond to the call of the people and the decision of the Supreme Court.

-Mr. IMRAN KHAN (Member of Parliament): Bear in mind that our judiciary has never been independent.
+SIMON: Bear in mind that our judiciary has never been independent.
 And that's the bane of a democracy.

 REEVES: That's Imran Khan, a celebrated cricketer turned politician.
 He's part of an alliance pushing for democracy in Pakistan.
 He believes the Supreme Court is a crucial part of that process.

-Mr. KHAN: Because if you don't have an independent judiciary, you can't have a genuine democracy.
+SIMON: Because if you don't have an independent judiciary, you can't have a genuine democracy.
 Controlled judiciary means controlled democracy.
 And that's what we've had and that's why we've struggled as a nation.

-But Wadji Hameti says ultimately his future will be decided by the Supreme Court.
+REEVES: But Wadji Hameti says ultimately his future will be decided by the Supreme Court.

-Ms. HAMETI: You see, he can strike a deal with whoever he likes, but anything and everything is likely to be challenged in the Supreme Court and he can't strike a deal with the Supreme Court.
+SIMON: You see, he can strike a deal with whoever he likes, but anything and everything is likely to be challenged in the Supreme Court and he can't strike a deal with the Supreme Court.

 REEVES: The court's being asked to rule on whether Musharraf can combine the posts of president and army chief.
 His opponents say he can't.
 And if Musharraf agrees to take off his uniform, the court's also being asked if he can again immediately run for president, though this violates a ban in Pakistan's constitution.
 Hameti believes under the law, Musharraf hasn't got a hope of winning.

-Ms. HAMETI: There's absolutely no way - dead and buried, gone.
+SIMON: There's absolutely no way - dead and buried, gone.

-Philip Reeves, NPR News, Islamabad.
+REEVES: Philip Reeves, NPR News, Islamabad.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.